 Anyone who receives an exception to the vaccine mandate (medical or non-medical) must participate in Southern’s testing protocols throughout the semester.
-Testing will take place on campus on Mondays and Tuesdays weekly from 11:00am to 4:00pm in the Schwartz Residence Hall Programming Space (lower level).
-If a student is not able to participate during these times, they should watch their university email for information regarding testing.
+Testing will take place on campus on Mondays, Tuesdays and Wednesdays weekly from 11:00am to 7:00pm in the Schwartz Residence Hall Programming Space (lower level).

 The University will continue to contact trace members of our campus community who test positive for COVID-19.